Training to interact with the Board of Directors

 “For senior executives, presenting to the Board of Directors is a milestone, a rite of passage.
 Handled with care and preparation, it often marks the beginning of transition from one stage of their careers to the next level.”

 Diane Craig is the President and Founder of Corporate Class Inc. For over 30 years, she has been providing training to multi-national businesses, Fortune 500 companies and government agencies to optimize leadership performance and advancement potential for leaders to progress within their organizations.
 Diane facilitates workshops and seminars to organizations around the world: From Europe to the Gulf Region and across the Americas – North, Central and South.

 Diane is dedicated to community service.
-She had served as a Board Member for the Trillium Gift of Life Network, the provincial organization responsible for organ and tissue donation and transplantation for twelve years.
+She served as a Board Member for the Trillium Gift of Life Network, the Ontario organization responsible for organ and tissue donation and transplantation for twelve years.
 To learn more about Diane Craig >

 An invitation to speak to the Board

 This is a potential career builder.
 Although an invitation presumes an established level of credibility, nerves or a lack of presentation experience can derail even seasoned executives.
 Speaking to the Board and interacting with Board members requires Board Presence, an acquired skill.